 Jan Ohlberger, PhD

-Keywords: climate change, density dependence, fisheries, life-history, metabolic scaling, population dynamics, size-structure, speciation, species interactions, temperature, thermal adaptation
+Keywords: climate change, density dependence, fisheries, life-history, metabolic scaling, population dynamics, size-structure, species interactions, temperature, thermal adaptation

 Ohlberger et al. 2018.
 Demographic changes in Chinook salmon across the Northeast Pacific Ocean.
 Fish and Fisheries.
 In Press.

 Ohlberger et al. 2018.
 Effects of past and projected river discharge variability on freshwater production in an anadromous fish.
 Freshwater Biology.
 Early View.